About

 Oftentimes I will start with a flower or a leaf – it could be the feature of the bouquet, a flower with memories of childhood and family; a flower rooted in a special place, or the first flower one lover gave to another.
 We all have something that holds our heart, and it's my job to translate that into a metal design.
 I have a particular fascination for leaves.
 The endless forms of essentially the same thing is utterly awesome.

 Giving back and having a positive impact on the world around me is central to who I am.
 My other main passion in life is conservation.
-I actively work to create wildflower meadows where I live in Hertfordshire.
+I actively work to create wildflower meadows.
 We all need to take action and shout it from the rooftops!
-I was completely fed up with the endless hard cutting of the grass in my town, so I became a local Councillor to change it, and I have; working with ecology officers to enhance existing, and create new wildflower meadows, as well as changing the grass cutting on town verges to let the flowers bloom, creating pollinator corridors.
 If you don't know about the B-Lines project, I encourage you to find out and get involved!
 Read more here.

 So many of us makers are inspired by nature, but that is an empty statement to me if you're not acting to create, maintain and protect our wild places.
 10% of all Cobnut pieces go directly to wildlife conservation projects in the UK.
 I am always open to projects around this theme, so if you have an idea you'd like to discuss with me, feel free to get in touch.